The Mind-Body 50km Beginner/Intermediate Plan

 Is This Plan for You?

-A 16-week calendar grid chart with everyday specifically detailed with a training workout.
+A 16-week calendar grid chart with every day specifically detailed with a training workout.
+You’ll get the Mind-Body Plan with the runs added throughout it as well as The Higher Running Beginner-Intermediate 50k plan.
 The plan progresses with periodized phases to build your fitness, speed and strength so that you peak for your goal race in 16 weeks time.

 All training plans come with a page of guidelines to help you understand each type of run and give you advice for your upcoming training.
 Also included is a training zone intensity chart that visually defines key workout efforts.
 Also included is the Key Training Zone Intensity Chart that visually defines key workout efforts.